MethodCa/Wack-a-shoot/README.md

 As of today, "Wack-a-shoot" can be played on [itch.io](https://untitledpixel.itch.io/wack-a-shoot).
 The Global [Game Jam page](https://globalgamejam.org/games/2024/wack-shoot-0) showcases the initial development journey and the humorous essence that the Untitled Pixel team injected into their creation during that memorable 2024 Global Game Jam.

+[^1]: [Global Gamejam](https://globalgamejam.org/) Open-source implementation of the Microsoft XNA Framework that supports all gaming platforms.